 English

 I moved to Kent in 1964 and have been involved with the Kent Ornithological Society in a number of capacities ever since.
-I have written extensively about the birds of the county and I am at present working on the 5th edition of "Where to Watch Birds in Kent, Surrey and Sussex".
+I have written ensively about the birds of the county and I am at present working on the 5th edition of "Where to Watch Birds in Kent, Surrey and Sussex".
 I also had "Birding in Kent" published in 1996, which includes a chapter on one of my passions: studying the birds of a local patch.
 Kent is blessed with a number of excellent RSPB & KWT Reserves, all within an hour or so of Maidstone.

 K